Skip to content

 • Embeddings regenerate on every publish.
 Rapid publish/edit/publish cycles may briefly cause the extension to miss violations while the new embedding is in flight.

 • Auto-extracted titles can be awkward.
-If you let InPolicy generate a title from a body that starts with “Introduction” or “Overview”, you’ll get that as the title.
-Always set one manually for anything important.
+If you let InPolicy generate a title from a body that starts with “Introduction.” or “Overview.”, that becomes the title.
+Set one manually for anything important.

 • Pasted rich text can carry over color styles you don’t want.
 The easiest cleanup: select all → click the Clear formatting button (eraser icon) → re-bold anything you wanted bold.